Matoro76/LocalLibrary/README.md

 # LocalLibrary
-Using Django to simulate a Library website !
+Using Django to simulate a Library website.

+Reference by Django offical tutorial.